glammath/glam/README.md

 EMSDK_NODE=/home/user/emsdk/node/14.15.5_64bit/bin/node
 BINARYEN_ROOT=/home/user/emsdk/binaryen/main_64bit_binaryen
 ```
+ - `mathquill` is also included as a git submodule.
+After updating submodules, use the `buildMathquill.sh` script to
+compile it.

 #### Core Dependencies
 The core module has several dependencies that must be built locally.
    1. Navigate to `core/` and make a build directory (`mkdir build`),